Filming in Hungary

 Youtube A SCENE FROM McCabe & Mrs. Miller

-In the following years he was the cinematographer of such films as Altman’s The Long Goodbye, Boorman’s Deliverance and Spielberg’s Close Encounters of the Third Kind for which he won the Academy Award for Best Cinematography.
+In the years that followed, Zsigmond worked on a series of iconic films, including Altman’s The Long Goodbye, John Boorman’s Deliverance, and Steven Spielberg’s Close Encounters of the Third Kind, for which he won the Academy Award for Best Cinematography.

 And Many, Many Others...

-You might know that the protagonist of the legendary Some Like it Hot with Marilyn Monroe, Tony Curtis, was also Hungarian.
-You might know that, because in the last few decades of his life he took great interest in his Hungarian heritage, along with her daughter, Jamie Lee Curtis.
+You might know that the protagonist of the legendary Some Like It Hot with Marilyn Monroe, Tony Curtis, was also Hungarian.
+This might not come as a surprise, as in the later decades of his life, he took great interest in his Hungarian heritage, alongside his daughter, Jamie Lee Curtis.

-His parents were born in Hungary but emigrated to America.
-Curtis himself could only speak Hungarian until the age of six, which made it difficult for him to start his schooling.
-With her daughter, Tony Curtis even helped finance rebuilding the Synagogue of Budapest in the 1990s.
-He also founded the Emanuel Foundation for Hungarian Culture.
-Furthermore, he promoted the tourism of Hungary in several commercials.
+His parents were Hungarian immigrants to America, and Curtis himself spoke only Hungarian until the age of six, which made starting school a challenge.
+Together with his daughter, Tony Curtis helped finance the restoration of Budapest’s Great Synagogue in the 1990s and founded the Emanuel Foundation for Hungarian Culture.
+He also appeared in several commercials promoting tourism in Hungary.

-Joe Eszterhas, screenwriter, who after being born in a Hungarian village, ended up in an Austrian refugee camp during the Second World War and then moved with his family to the poor immigrant area of Cleveland, New York.
-In the 1970s he worked for Rolling Stone and wrote his first screenplay for F.I.S.T. starring Sylvester Stallone.
-He continued to write the scripts of such cult films as Basic Instinct, Flashdance and Jagged Edge.
-He also wrote the movie Showgirls’ script, for which he was given an award for the worst screenplay.
-Paradoxically, as time went on this film still became so popular among the public that it is one of MGM’s top 20 all-time bestsellers.
-Still, all the scripts he wrote in the next decade never got produced.
-After a long period of failure, at least one of his scripts finally got produced in 2006.
+Joe Eszterhas, a screenwriter born in a Hungarian village, ended up in an Austrian refugee camp during the Second World War and then moved with his family to the poor immigrant area of Cleveland, New York.
+In the 1970s, he worked for Rolling Stone and wrote his first screenplay for F.I.S.T., starring Sylvester Stallone.
+He continued to write the scripts of such cult films as Basic Instinct, Flashdance, and Jagged Edge.
+He also wrote the script for the movie Showgirls, which earned him an award for the worst screenplay.
+Paradoxically, as time went on, the film gained immense popularity among the public, becoming one of MGM’s top 20 all-time bestsellers.
+However, all the scripts he wrote during the following decade failed to be produced.
+After a long period of setbacks, one of his scripts was finally brought to life in 2006.
 The producer was Andy Vajna, a Hollywood filmmaker also born in Hungary.
-For this production, they when back to Hungary for shooting the Hungarian language film called Children of Glory, about the 1956 revolution in Budapest.
+Together, they returned to Hungary to shoot the Hungarian-language film Children of Glory, a story about the 1956 Revolution in Budapest.

-Klasky Csupo Inc. was founded and is lead by Gábor Csupó and his ex-partner Arlene Klasky.
-Csupó was born and grew up in Budapest, but escaped the Communist regime in 1975 at the age of 23, moving firstly to Sweden and then to the United States.
-Klasky Csupo Ins. is one of the world’s most famous animation studios based in Hollywood.
-Its success peaked in the 1990s, when working on the pilot and first three seasons of world-famous The Simpsons, for which Csupó decided on the series’ characteristically weird colouring.
-The next huge success came after producing Rugrats, one of Nickelodeon’s first animated shows.
-They also created Duckman and made further animated series, movies and commercials, even winning an Emmy award.
+Klasky Csupo Inc. was founded and is led by Gábor Csupó and his ex-partner Arlene Klasky.
+Csupó was born and grew up in Budapest, but escaped the Communist regime in 1975 at the age of 23, moving first to Sweden and later to the United States.
+Klasky Csupo Inc. is one of the most renowned animation studios in Hollywood.
+Its success peaked in the 1990s while working on the pilot and the first three seasons of the iconic The Simpsons.
+Csupó himself decided on the show’s signature quirky coloring, which has since become legendary.
+Another major success came with the production of Rugrats, one of Nickelodeon’s first animated series.
+The studio also created Duckman and went on to produce numerous other animated series, films, and commercials, even earning an Emmy Award.

-In the last few years, films made in Hungary have also been successful in Hollywood, winning Oscars and other internationally renown awards.
+In recent years, Hungarian-made films have achieved remarkable success in Hollywood, earning Oscars and other internationally renowned awards.

-Another victory was when the 2016 short film called Sing won the Oscar for best live short film.
-It is a partially psychological, partially symbolic film about community and authority set in 1991 - connecting its meaning to history and the political change, although it could be easily be read as a comment on current times.
+Another victory came in 2016 when the short film Sing won the Oscar for Best Live Action Short Film.
+Set in 1991, it is a partially psychological and partially symbolic story about community and authority, subtly linking its themes to history and the political transition of that era, though it can just as easily be interpreted as a commentary on contemporary issues.

-The list of Hungarians in Hollywood and of the Hungarian films acknowledged in Hollywood could go on and on, but this article can’t.
-As you can see, Hungarians presence in the American film industry has become so striking that it requires explanation that of course no one can give.
-Norman Macrae, who was the chief editor of the Economist, even wrote once that the word movie must have come from the Hungarian word for it, which is „mozi”.
+The list of Hungarians in Hollywood and the Hungarian films recognized in Hollywood could go on endlessly, but this article cannot.
+As you can see, the presence of Hungarians in the American film industry is so remarkable that it almost begs for an explanation—though none can truly be given.
+Norman Macrae, the former chief editor of The Economist, once humorously suggested that the word "movie" might have originated from the Hungarian word for it: "mozi."

-Whatever the reason is for this phenomenon, one thing is sure: without these amazing Hungarians the Hollywood film industry wouldn’t be what it is today.
+Whatever the reason behind this phenomenon may be, one thing is certain: without these remarkable Hungarians, the Hollywood film industry would not be what it is today.

 This site uses cookies, read our policy here